 \subsubsection{Dependence on the AGN luminosity}

-Monitoring campaigns focusing on single objects have found that the Balmer decrement is anti-correlated with the continuum flux \citep{Shapovalova_etal_2004, Shapovalova_etal_2010, Popovic_etal_2011}, although often show complicated behaviour depending on the state of the AGN activity (e.g., NGC 4151, \citealt{Shapovalova_etal_2008}).
+Monitoring campaigns focusing on single objects have found that the Balmer decrement is anti-correlated with the continuum flux \citep{Shapovalova_etal_2004, Shapovalova_etal_2010, Popovic_etal_2011}, although often show complicated behavior depending on the state of the AGN activity (e.g., NGC 4151, \citealt{Shapovalova_etal_2008}).
 Sources show the anti-correlation between the \ha{}/\hb{} ratio and AGN luminosity in the low state but the correlation flattens to $\sim$4.5 at higher values of continuum flux \citep{Popovic_etal_2011}.
-We tried to assess the behaviour of our sources similarly.
+We tried to assess the behavior of our sources similarly.
 In Figure \ref{fig:balmer_decre-lagn}, we highlight two exemplary cases - SDSSJ022556.0+003026 \citep{macleod2016}; and SDSSJ141324.27+530527.0 \citep{Wang2018ApJ...858...49W}.
-The behaviour for both these sources and the remaining (see Figure \ref{fig:balmer_decre_others}) are quite complicated with no obvious systematic increasing/decreasing trend.
+The behavior for both these sources and the remaining (see Figures \ref{fig:balmer_decre_others}, and \ref{fig:balmer_decre_others2} {in Appendix \ref{app:plots}}) is complicated with no obvious systematic increasing/decreasing trend.
 Yet, the \ha{}/\hb{} ratio seems to obtain the highest values close to the predicted value of $\sim$4.5 as per \citet{Popovic_etal_2011}.
-This highest value corresponds generally to the highest AGN luminosity (here, we consider the monochromatic luminosity at 5100\AA\ as an indicator of the AGN luminosity), although there are some systematic differences from case-to-case.
+This highest value corresponds generally to the highest AGN luminosity (here, we consider the monochromatic luminosity at 5100\AA\ as an indicator of the AGN luminosity), although there are some systematic differences from case to case.